People returned secretly at first

 Remembering how abundance had rained upon them once

-They remember tasting food from a table of foreign delicacies
+They remember tasting delicacies from a foreign table

-They had secretly loved and wanted more of it
+They had secretly loved them and desired more

 But to their peers and to their allies